hackinmonster/hackinmonster/README.md

-### Hi there 👋

-### I'm Eric.
-Based in Charlotte, NC.
+Hello, my name is Eric.
 I'm a computer science student at UNC Charlotte, expected to graduate in the Spring of 2026.